miguel-fg/intelliquiz/README.md

 ### [-> Try out the site <-](https://miguel-fg.github.io/intelliquiz/)

 ## 🏠 Running IntelliQuiz locally
-Intelliquiz is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) the client of the application is located in
+Intelliquiz is a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+The client of the application is located in the root `./` directory and the server-side application is in the `./server` folder.

 ### Prerequisites
 * `Node.js` version 18 or above